Margaret Cowie Crowe

 Margaret Cowie Crowe (23 November 1882–1973), also known as Meg, was a Scottish nurse who served in Serbia and Russia during World War I.

 Biography

 Crowe was born in Laurieston, Falkirk, Scotland and was one of eight children.
-She was educated at Laurieston Village School and continued there as a Pupil Teacher.
-She passed the King’s Scholarship exam during her studies.
+She was educated at Laurieston Village School and continued there as a pupil teacher.
+She passed the King’s Scholar exam during her studies.

-After qualifying as a nurse, passing her Nursing exams with distinction in 1908, she worked at Falkirk Hospital then as the on-site nurse at the Nobel Explosives Factory.
+After qualifying as a nurse, passing her nursing exams with distinction in 1908, she worked at Falkirk Community Hospital then as the on-site nurse at the Nobel Enterprises Explosives Factory in Ardeer, Ayrshire.

 After the outbreak of World War I the Scottish Women's Hospitals for Foreign Service (SWH) was founded by Dr Elsie Inglis to support the war effort and as women medics were not permitted to serve on the frontlines.
 The organisation was funded by private donations, fundraising of local societies, the National Union of Women's Suffrage Societies (NUWSS) and the American Red Cross.